The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,517||$1,937|

-If you're saddled with an at-fault collision, speeding ticket, reckless driving citation, or DUI offense on your résumé, MetLife could be a better choice than Safe Auto.
-Every auto insurance company prices its policies differently, so don't be afraid to shop around to understand which insurer is best for you.
+If you're dealing with an at-fault crash, speeding violation, reckless driving citation, or DUI on your driving record, MetLife could be a better choice than Safe Auto.
+Each insurance company prices policies differently after a violation, so it's worth comparing quotes to find out which insurer is best for you.

 |Citation||MetLife avg. annual premium||Safe Auto avg. annual premium|